-Red River College Elgin Ave Study.
+Red River College, Elgin Ave Study

-The design resuses the existing heritage building at 319 Elgin Avenue, while the building at 325 Elgin Avenue is demolished to make way for new development.
+The design reuses the existing heritage building at 319 Elgin Avenue, while the building at 325 Elgin Avenue is demolished to make way for new development.
 A new indoor/outdoor public space on the south side of the building, dubbed the ‘vertical plaza’, connects the exterior pedestrian space on the street with interior meeting spaces throughout all floors of the building and brings the vibrancy of student activity to the street level.
 Utilization of the 319 Elgin Ave rooftop creates an elevated and semi-public urban plaza that provides additional study, lounge or event space.
 The new building design expresses the raw structural components used in the construction of the building such as heavy timber, steel, concrete and masonry, reflecting the industrial character of the warehouse district and the existing campus.

 The following guiding principles inform the key concepts of our design.

 1. Campus Character – The proposed structure fits the character of the warehouse district in a similar manner to the existing Roblin Centre Campus.
 The design creates spaces for impromptu interaction and contributes to urban life, creating safe outdoor green areas through visually connected spaces and an activated streetscape.